saucam/goho/README.md

 mvn clean package

-- running the server (runs on localhost:8080 for now):
+- running the server (runs on localhost:8080 by default if no arguments are provided):

-java -cp /path/to/goho-1.0-SNAPSHOT-jar-with-dependencies.jar com.goho.TestMain
+java -cp /path/to/goho-1.0-SNAPSHOT-jar-with-dependencies.jar com.goho.TestMain (host) (port)

 - Valid Request Example: